SPEAK WITH AN EXPERT

 • TLIF (Transforaminal Lumbar Interbody Fusion)

-If you are suffering from sciatica symptoms and are ready to take the next step, try our interactive treatment finder below to find right treatment for you.
+If you are suffering from sciatica symptoms and are ready to take the next step, try our interactive treatment finder below to find the right treatment for you.

 BOARD-CERTIFIED SURGEONS